-Students in grades 6-8 have an opportunity to receive academic recognition on the St. Patrick School Honor Roll.
+Students in grades 6-8 have an opportunity to receive academic recognition on the St. Patrick School Honor Roll each quarter of the school year.
 All academic subjects will be considered since each is a part of the student's curriculum at St. Patrick School.
 The honor roll is published quarterly.